Nintendo teams up with Fujifilm Instax for Splatoon fun

-(Pocket-lint) - Nintendo doesn't team up with just anyone, but it's decided that Fujifilm's Instax brand is an interesting enough one to warrant a cool-looking partnership.
+Nintendo doesn't team up with just anyone, but it's decided that Fujifilm's Instax brand is an interesting enough one to warrant a cool-looking partnership.

 The key launch in a new app, Fujifilm Instax Mini Link for Nintendo Switch, which will let users easily print off Switch screenshots using a Mini Link or Mini Link 2 printer.